mliebelt/pgn-viewer/readme.md

 The screenshots show from left to right:

-* `mode: board; theme: sportverlag; pieceStyle: uscf`
+* `mode: board; theme: sportverlag`
-* `mode: edit; orientation: black; locale: de` with comments
+* `mode: edit; headers: false; theme: 'brown'` with comments
-* `mode: view; layout: 'left'` with comments
+* `mode: view; layout: 'left'; pieceStyle: 'leipzig'; notationLayout: 'list'` with comments

-Go to the [github.io pages](http://mliebelt.github.io/PgnViewerJS/) (documentation), where the current (and former) versions are available.
+Go to the [github.io pages](http://mliebelt.github.io/PgnViewerJS/) (documentation), where the viewer is documented and shown.

 ### Features

 This implementation has the following features:

-* Allows to show one chess game complete, with a lot of different styles, themes, tuning, ...
+* Allows to show one or many chess games complete, with a lot of different styles, themes, tuning, ...
 * Allows to play through the games forward and backward, including variations.
-* Allows to play from a legal position only legal moves, and adds these moves to the notation (in a different style)
+* Allows to play from a legal position only legal moves.
-* Allows to play through by
-  * clicking on moves
-  * clicking on next and previous button
-  * clicking on play button
-  * using cursor left and right on the keyboard
-* Allows to add moves to a game, when in the right 'mode'.
 * Knows all PGN notation elements, and knows how to render them.

 ### UI modes